 The reverse essentially happened to Southern Democrats from the 1960s through the 1990s, when the party's deepening Northern tilt associated it with civil rights and other liberal measures that hastened the Republican advance across Dixie.
 Congressional Democrats have recently re-established greater balance between members from liberal and centrist areas.
 Now, Republican legislators in the most competitive states face the risk of being defined by an agenda that reflects only the priorities of bedrock conservative places.
 November's election results increased that danger by eliminating even more congressional Republicans who represented moderate regions.
 After those losses, the northern Mountain West and the South, both staunchly conservative, will supply nearly half of House Republicans next year -- and fully three-fifths of Senate Republicans.
 "They will be the face of the party," Jacobson says.
 That's ominous for more-centrist Republicans.

 In congressional caucuses so skewed toward the right, it's not clear who will have an instinct for what might rebuild the GOP in Connecticut or California.
 Judging by how many Republicans were willing to risk the chaos of an auto-industry collapse, the early answer may be: no one who's in control.

 This column was updated Dec.
 19 to reflect President Bush's announced loan to U.S. automakers.

-This article appears in the Dec.
-20, 2008, edition of National Journal.
+This article appears in the December 20, 2008, edition of National Journal Magazine.